0k1745/cv/README.md

 - May 2022 – present
 - Nantes, France
-- Development of a custom headless CMS for Decathlon.
+- Development of a custom headless CMS for Decathlon
 - Leading backend development (Java, Spring Boot) on Kubernetes in Google Cloud
 - Managing software organization, development tracking, and collaboration with stakeholders
 - Collaborating closely with Engineering Manager (EM) with autonomy on backend decisions